Scheduling Jobs

 • HPC Node: A standard compute node with no additional components and variable amounts of memory at time of procurement.

 • GPU Node: A standard node with GPU cards added in at time of procurement.
-GPUs are typically used for ML workflows and in rarer cases for applications that have been specifically ported over to GPUs to speed up the runtime.
+GPUs are typically used for machine learning workflows and in rarer cases for applications that have been specifically ported over to GPUs to speed up the runtime.

-Partition: A partition is a logical subdivision of the HYAK cluster resources.
+Partition: A partition is a logical subdivision of the Hyak cluster resources.
 Specifically, each partition represents a class of node.
-For example, the partitions on the cluster are compute, ckpt, compute-bigmem, and GPU nodes. hyakalloc will display paritions in addition to ckpt that you can submit jobs with (i.e., under the SLURM sbatch directive --partition).
+For example, the partitions on the cluster are compute, cpu-g2, ckpt, ckpt-g2, ckpt-all,compute-bigmem,cpu-g2-mem2x, and GPU nodes. hyakalloc will display paritions in addition to ckpt that you can submit jobs with (i.e., under the Slurm sbatch directive --partition).

 Queue: A queue is a waiting area for jobs that have been submitted to the cluster but are not yet executing.
 The scheduler manages the order in which jobs are taken from the queue for execution.
-The SLURM queue can be monitored with the command squeue and squeue -u UWNetID replacing the word UWNetID with your UE Net ID will show your job that are waiting in the queue or are being executed.
+The Slurm queue can be monitored with the command squeue and squeue -u UWNetID replacing the word UWNetID with your UW Net ID will show you submitted that are waiting in the queue or are being executed.

-Scheduler: The scheduler is a component or software system responsible for managing and optimizing the allocation of computing resources and tasks within a distributed computing environment.
+Scheduler: A job scheduler is a component or software system responsible for managing and optimizing the allocation of computing resources and tasks within a distributed computing environment.
 It orchestrates the execution of jobs, tasks, or processes across available resources such as CPUs, memory, and storage.

-SLURM: The job scheduler used on HYAK.
-SLURM stands for Simple Linux Utility (for) Resource Management.
-See "Scheduler" on this page to learn what a scheduler is.
-See SLURM documentation for detailed help using the job scheduler.
+Slurm: The job scheduler used on Hyak.
+Slurm stands for Simple Linux Utility (for) Resource Management.
+See Slurm documentation for detailed help using the job scheduler.

 Accounts and Partitions#

-The first stop on understanding job scheduling is to understand that every user is part of an account and certain partitions.
-Your account is usually related to a user group that you belong to; for example, you may be part of a lab group that has contributed resources to HYAK, affording you priority usage of those resources, which are organized into one or more partitions.
-Alternatively, you may be a student user who is part of the Research Computing Club, or account stf, meaning that you have priority access on the stf account and partitions.
-Additionally, all users can use HYAK resources when they are idle by scheduling jobs on the ckpt paritition (Click here to learn about more about ckpt jobs.).
+The first stop on understanding job scheduling is to understand that every user is part of an account and thus has access to certain partitions.
+Your account is usually related to a lab or research group that you belong to; for example, you may be part of a lab group that has contributed resources to Hyak, affording you priority usage of those resources, which are organized into one or more partitions.
+Alternatively, you may be a student user who is part of the Research Computing Club, or account stf, meaning that you have priority access on the stf account, which allows you to use several partitions.
+Additionally, all users can use Hyak resources when they are idle by scheduling jobs on the ckpt, ckpt-g2, or ckpt-all parititions (Click here to learn about more about ckpt jobs.).

 Let's start by checking which accounts and partitions you have access to with the hyakalloc command.